juniormendes96/frontend-mentor-ip-address-tracker/README.md

-# Frontend Mentor - IP address tracker solution
+# Frontend Mentor - IP Address Tracker Solution

-This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
+This is a solution to the [IP Address Tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents